philipptempel/academic-kickstart/content/publication/tempel-2015-d/index.md

   - simtech-pn37
 publishDate: '2020-09-24T13:46:55.420261Z'
 publication_types:
   - 1
+abstract: >
-abstract: In this paper, the kinematics and dynamics modeling of the mechatronic model for a 6 DOF cabledriven parallel robot are covered and a real-time capable simulation model for such robots is derived.
+  In this paper, the kinematics and dynamics modeling of the mechatronic model for a 6 DOF cable-driven parallel robot are covered and a real-time capable simulation model for such robots is derived.
 The governing equations of motion of the mobile platform are acquired using Newton-Euler formalism, furthermore, the pulley kinematics of the winches and a spring-damper based cable model are introduced.
 Once the equations